pmem/pmdk/index.md

 This is still an **experimental API** and should not be used in production environments.

+>NOTE:
+The alternative solution for accessing remote persistent memory is implemented by the [librpma](librpma) library.

 See the [librpmem page](librpmem) for documentation and examples.

+#### librpma

+**librpma** is a C library to simplify accessing persistent memory on remote hosts over Remote Direct Memory Access (RDMA).

+See the [librpma page](../rpma/) for available documentation.

 #### libvmemcache